 Here we’ll reveal a few secrets to navigating the tricky world of commercial real estate.
 They combine the light use of tools, technology and expertise that are all at your fingertips… if you know where to look.

 Do not be embarrassed if you don’t know how much square footage you need.
-There are calculators to help with that.
-All you really need to know is how many employees will use the office, and how much headcount you plan to add over the next few years.
+The general rule of thumb is to budget 150 square feet per employee, but you can adjust that number depending on your desired office layout.
+You can walk through this process with our Office Space Calculator.
+All you really need to know is how many employees will use the office, desired type of office space, and how many employees you plan to add over the next few years.

 It’s only natural to start thinking about the neighborhoods you personally like as the future home of your office.
 Nothing wrong with that.
 Just be aware that the price and size of available spaces will have majority say in the matter.
 That, and at least one other critical consideration.